Ask a doctor about a prescription for ITRACONAZOLE CINFA 100 mg CAPSULES

 Consult your doctor or pharmacist before using any medicine.

-Itraconazole may cause dizziness, blurred vision, or hearing loss.
+Itraconazole can sometimes cause dizziness, blurred or double vision, or hearing loss.
 If you experience any of these symptoms, do not drive or operate machinery.

-This medicine contains saccharose.
-If your doctor has told you that you have an intolerance to certain sugars, consult him before taking this medicine.
+This medicine contains sucrose.
+If your doctor has told you that you have an intolerance to certain sugars, consult them before taking this medicine.

 Remember to take your medication.

 Your doctor will indicate the duration of your treatment with this medication.
-Do not stop treatment before.
-If you estimate that the medication's action is too strong or too weak, inform your doctor or pharmacist.
+Do not suspend treatment beforehand.
+If you think the action of the medication is too strong or weak, inform your doctor or pharmacist.

-You must take this medication immediately after meals, as it is absorbed better.
+You should take this medication immediately after meals, as it is better absorbed.
 Swallow the capsules whole with a little water.
 The number of capsules you should take and for how long depends on the type of fungus and the location of the infection.
 Your doctor will tell you exactly how much itraconazole you should take.

-There must be enough acidity in the stomach to ensure the absorption of this medication.
-Therefore, medications that neutralize stomach acidity should be used two hours after taking this medication or two hours before taking itraconazole.
-For the same reason, if you are taking medications that regulate acid production in the stomach, take itraconazole with a cola drink.
+There must be sufficient acidity in the stomach to ensure the absorption of this medication.
+Therefore, medications that neutralize stomach acidity should be used after 2 hours of taking this medication or taken 2 hours before taking itraconazole.
+For the same reason, if you are taking medications that regulate stomach acid production, take itraconazole with a cola drink.

 The following doses are the most frequent: